yevgenykuz/.dotfiles/README.rst

 Initial setup and configuration
 ###############################

-This is my initial setup procedure.
+| This is my initial setup procedure of a Linux Mint machine with Cinnamon.
+| Perform the steps in the following order.

 -----